“Quis furor,” exclamat, “pacem convertit in arma?

 deeply in those waves?”

-In 11th grade my Latin teacher, Mrs. Price (who would later be tear-gassed in a march protesting the Vietnam War) gave me the Satyricon to read, the translation that was popular in the 60s by William Arrowsmith.
-She prefaced the gift by saying, “I wouldn’t normally do this.”
-I was not her best Latin student, but I had an interest in that ancient era.
-When I was a kid I found the metamorphic myths to be erotic, and I could tell you who was who on Mount Olympus and in the Julio-Claudian family too.
+In 11th grade, my petite Latin teacher, Mrs. Price, who would later be tear-gassed in a march protesting the Vietnam War, gave me the Satyricon to read, the translation that was popular in the 60s by William Arrowsmith.
+She prefaced her giving by saying, “I wouldn’t normally do this.”
+And it’s true most teachers wouldn’t give their students pornography to read, but Mrs. Price was hipper than most teachers who taught at Cornwall High in good old Pennsylvania Dutch Lebanon County in 1966: she drank sherry, read the New Yorker, and knew I had an interest in that ancient era.
+When I was a kid, I found the metamorphic myths compelling, exciting and erotic; I could tell you who was who on Mount Olympus and in the Julio-Claudian family as well.
 I believed every word Tacitus and Suetonius (in Modern Library translations) told me and I could tell you who murdered who and how, and how every suicide was done.
-Did Antonia, the divorced wife of Mark Antony, who committed suicide, and mother of Antonia, who committed suicide, the mother of Claudius, who was poisoned with mushrooms by his wife, his niece Agrippina, who would be murdered by soldiers with swords at her son Nero’s command—”Strike the womb first,” she told them—and Nero of course would commit suicide too (or did his slave actually help to shove the dagger in); but getting back to that first Antonia, did she really die by swallowing hot coals?
+Did Antonia, the divorced wife of Mark Antony, who committed suicide, and mother of Antonia, who committed suicide, the mother of Claudius, who was poisoned by his wife, his niece Agrippina, who would be murdered by soldiers at her son Nero’s command—”Strike the womb first,” she told them—and then Nero too would commit suicide—or did his slave shove the dagger in because Nero faltered?—but getting back to that first Antonia, did she really die by swallowing hot coals?
+How would one possibly begin to go about that?
 Morbid?
 Nah, it was fun.
-Later of course, I’d learn that Suetonius and Tacitus were like right wing types today, believing in a past that never existed (Ah, the Republic!
+Later on, I’d learn that Suetonius and Tacitus were like right wing types today, believing in a past that never existed (Ah, the Republic!
 Ah, the Constitution!).
-Think of the only biography of Bill Clinton surviving a thousand years from now as one that was written by Rush Limbaugh and you get the picture.
+Think of the only biography of Bill Clinton surviving a thousand years from now as one written by Rush Limbaugh and you get the picture.
 Did Nero fiddle while Rome was burning?
 No; there weren’t even fiddles back then.
 But it’s fun to think he did.